 Financials: See attached

-Chase informed the board a Larwence Oil bill for about $600 was received and will be paid with payroll.
+Chase informed the board a Lawrence Oil bill for about $600 was received and will be paid with payroll.
 There are enough funds maintained in the checking account to cover it, so the State Pool transfer does not need to be increased.

 Amanda moved to approve the financials as presented and a $7,000 State Pool transfer.
 Karen seconded.
 No discussion.
 Motion passed with 4 votes.